camptocamp/c2cgeoportal/doc/integrator/print.rst

 ``print/templates/A4_portrait_inherit.mako`` thoses block will be redefined.

-The ``print.mako.in`` has the "header" part and includes the wanted templates.
+The ``print.mako`` has the "header" part and includes the wanted templates.

 Using backgroundPdf parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~